MostAwesomeDude/divmod-docs/products/combinator.rst

 It is mainly of interest if you are checking code out of SVN: users of installed versions of Divmod software can probably ignore this project (for now).

-.. _note: Combinator does not currently work with SVN version 1.2 due to changes in the way SVN stores its local repository.
+.. note:: Combinator does not currently work with SVN version 1.2 due to changes in the way SVN stores its local repository.
 See #2144 for details.

 Rationale